10 Oldest Radio Stations Of All Time | Radio.co

 Started as: WBZ

 On September 15 1921, WBZ was one of the first American stations to get a commercial radio station license.
 WBZ broadcast 3 days later from East Springfield, Massachusetts.
-The signal couldn’t reach Boston though, so a Boston studio was set up a few years later and led to a new station, WBZA, being formed.
+The signal couldn’t reach Boston though.
+So a Boston studio was set up a few years later and led to a new station, WBZA, being formed.

 By 1927, when the Federal Radio Commission was tasked with organizing radio stations, WBZA and WBZ actually swapped call letters as the Boston station was considered more important.